-■ 26 Taking the example of the local display
+26 Taking the example of the local display

-10.5 Configuring the measuring device
+10.5 Configuring the measuring instrument

-- The Setup menu with its guided wizards contains all the parameters needed for standard operation. - Navigation to the Setup menu
+The Setup menu with its guided wizards contains all the parameters needed for standard operation.

-27 Taking the example of the local display
+$\blacksquare$ 27 Navigation to "Setup" menu using the example of the local display

 The number of submenus and parameters can vary depending on the device version.
-Certain submenus and parameters in these submenus are not described in the Operation Instructions.
-Instead a description is provided in the Special Documentation for the device (→ "Supplementary documentation" section).
+Certain submenus and parameters in these submenus are not described in the Operating Instructions.
+Instead a description is provided in the Special Documentation for the device ("Supplementary documentation").